elbosso/expect-dialog-ca/docs/content.md

   * *-o file name of resulting CSR*
     The file the new certificate signing request is to be saved in
   * *-h*
-    Print some help text"
+    Print some help text
 * [revoke_crl.sh](../revoke_crl.sh)
   This script shows all currently valid certificates.
 The user can choose one of them.
-This is then revoked and the certificate revocation list (CRL) is also updated accordingly.
+The user is then asked to choose one of the available reason for the revocation.
+After a final display of the choosen certificate and a positive answer to the security question to make sure the user is aware of the consequences, this certificate is then revoked and the certificate revocation list (CRL) is also updated accordingly.
+The certificate itself is moved from the folder holding all active issued certificates (_certs_) into a folder holding all issued and revoked certificates named _certs/revoked_.
 * [sign_request.sh](../sign_request.sh)
   This script takes a CSR and creates a certificate for it after presenting the CSR to the user in a human-readable form and asking